shiromay/projects/README.md

-✦ Using this space to organize and post my stuff from school,from a subjetc called Pensamento Computacional.
+✦ Using this space to organize and post my stuff from school, from a subjetc called Pensamento Computacional.
 🌸